Azure/terraform-azurerm-avm-res-authorization-roleassignment/README.md

 This module is a convenience wrapper around the `azurerm_role_assignment` resource to make it easier to create role assignments at different scopes for different types of principals.

+TLDR: Skip to our [Examples](#examples) section for common usage patterns.

 ## Features

 This module supports both built in and custom role definitions.

-This module can be used to create role assignments at following scopes:
+This module can be used to create role assignments at the following scopes:

 - Entra ID
 - Management Group